junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6941-6942)
 - 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6941-6942)
 - 2006-09-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2006-09-26 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Energy and Natural Resources.